daerduoCarey/where2act/code/README.md

 to install the other dependencies.

+For visualization, please install blender v2.79 and put the executable in your environment path.
+Also, the prediction result can be visualized using MeshLab.

 ## Simulator
 You can run the following command to test and visualize a random interation in the simulation environment.